fedgut/Dog-care-services-API/README.md

 ### Documentation

-The [documentation](https://quiet-cove-56221.herokuapp.com/docs) was built using raddocs, in Heroku
+The [documentation](https://quiet-cove-56221.herokuapp.com/docs) was built using raddocs, deployed in Heroku

 ## Deployment

-It's a back end, so you won't see anything!
+Its only a back end, so you wont see anything!
 Check out the deployed app at [Heroku](https://quiet-cove-56221.herokuapp.com/)

 ### Getting Started